VidunderGunder/unext/README.md

 # UNext

-An experiment to combine Unity and Next.js with TypeScript in a cross-platform PWA with an offline mode.
+An experiment to combine Unity and Next.js with TypeScript in a cross-platform PWA with offline-support.